Mehhhhull/sakkhi/README.md

 ---

+### ✅ Checkpoint 1 – [09-07-2025 2:17 PM]

+- No commits made at this time
+- Implemented feedback received from mentor session
+- Made changes locally based on suggestions
+- Tested minor improvements, but did not push any files to GitHub
+- Updated README

+---

 # 🌸 Sakkhi — Local Setup Guide

 This is the official repository for **Sakkhi**, a self-love and emotional wellness platform for postpartum mothers.